-The Orthopaedic Biology Research Laboratory offers Orthopaedic Surgery Residents the opportunity to participate in clinically-focused basic science research in disc degeneration, osteoarthritis and bone fracture healing and bone physiology.
-Current projects investigate disc degeneration, cell senescence in the aging and degenerating disc, crystal formation in osteoarthritis, changes in the growth plate following fracture, importance of magnesium intake in bone health and osteoporosis, and direction of adult mesenchymal stem cells to a disc-like phenotype.
-Helen E. Gruber, PhD (Director), Yubo Sun, PhD (Senior Scientist), Hazel Tapp, PhD (Senior Research Analyst), and Edward N. Hanley, Jr., MD (Chair of the Department of Orthopaedic Surgery) direct externally and internally funded research efforts in this laboratory.
+The Orthopaedic Biology Research Laboratory offers Orthopaedic Surgery Residents the opportunity to participate in clinically focused basic science research in disc degeneration, osteoarthritis and bone fracture healing and bone physiology.
+Current projects investigate disc degeneration, cell senescence in the aging and degenerating disc, crystal formation in osteoarthritis, changes in the growth plate following fracture, disc degeneration and low back pain, and direction of adult mesenchymal stem cells to a disc-like phenotype.
+Helen E. Gruber, PhD (Director), Yubo Sun, PhD (Senior Scientist), Andrea Roberts, PhD (Post-doctoral Fellow), and Edward N. Hanley, Jr., MD (Chair of the Department of Orthopaedic Surgery) direct externally and internally funded research efforts in this laboratory.

-Osteoarthritis research is being carried out by Yubo Sun, PhD, and David Mauerhan, MD; Drs.
+Osteoarthritis research is being carried out by Yubo Sun, PhD, Andrea Roberts, PhD and David Mauerhan, MD; Drs.
 Hanley and Gruber also participate in this work.
-Research projects focus upon cellular interactions in osteoarthritis in the knee, and therapeutic interventions based on cellular functions and biomechanical forces are being developed.
+Research projects focus on cellular interactions in osteoarthritis in the knee, and therapeutic interventions based on cellular functions and biomechanical forces that are being developed.

 The Brooks Center for Back Pain Research